 To do this, start by deciding which side of the board you want the ground plane to be.
-For this tutorial we will be creating it on the Top/front copper (side) of the PCB.
+For this tutorial, we will be creating it on the Top/front copper (side) of the PCB.
 Change the dropdown at the top toolbar to reflect Top copper.

 Then click on the “add filled zones” icon on the right toolbar and use it to trace a rectangle around the board, just like we did for the board edge.
-As soon as you click the first corner with the tool selected, it will launch a dialog box like the one in the image below, giving you the opportunity to set the properties of the copper filled zones.
+As soon as you click the first corner with the tool selected, it will launch a dialog box like the one in the image below, allowing you to set the properties of the copper filled zones.
 The key properties include the Layer (on which the zone is to be created), the net, which in this case will be the GND net(all pins connected to gnd) and the constrains.
 The dialog box also allows you to set things like the pad clearance, width of the trace, track clearance among other factors.
 Set these parameters as shown in the image below and select ok.

 With this done, move the cursor around the board, clicking at the edges till you get back to the point where you started from.
 The board should now look like the image below.

 Next, Connect the rest of the traces.
-Do this by selecting the copper layer (choose whichever one works for the particular ratnests) and then use the Route Track tool to join the rat nests one after the other.
-Due to the SMD nature of the switch and resistors used in the schematics, they must be connected to the top copper, but as you continue the route, you might get to a point where that will no longer be possible as the routes will have to cross one another with the alternative being going through routes that you may dim too long.
+Do this by selecting the copper layer (choose whichever one works for the particular rat nests) and then use the Route Track tool to join the rat nests one after the other.
+Due to the SMD nature of the switch and resistors used in the schematics, they must be connected to the top copper, but as you continue the route, you might get to a point where that will no longer be possible as the routes will have to cross one another with the alternative is going through routes that you may dim too long.
 It is at this point that you make use of vias.

 Using Vias in KiCad

 Vias help you route traces in between two or more layers.
-It allows you change the copper plane while you are running a trace.
+It allows you to change the copper plane while you are running a trace.

-To do this on kicad, While you are running a trace, right click at the point where you want to add the via and select “place through via”.
+To do this on kicad, While you are running a trace, right-click at the point where you want to add the via and select “place through via”.
 You can see the color change as the copper plane changes as illustrated below.